 Medical Licence Appeals

-The RMS (RTA) will usually suspend or cancel a person’s drivers licence if it becomes aware that they have a medical condition that could affect their driving.
-The person can appeal against this decision.
+The RMS will usually suspend or cancel a person’s drivers licence if it becomes aware that they have a medical condition that could affect their driving.
+A person can appeal against a decision to suspend or cancel their licence for this reason.
+This article outlines what is involved in medical licence appeals.

 When do I have to notify the RMS of my medical condition?